CMU-17-214/s2026/previous_labs/lab04.md

    After the player stands, the next player takes their turn until all players have either stood or lost.
 Then, the dealer exposes their face-down card and must hit (be dealt cards) until the value of their cards is more than 16.
 If a _player’s score_ is more than the dealer’s final score (but less than or equal to 21) then the player wins an amount equal to their bet.
 A player also wins if they are dealt 5 cards worth 21 or fewer points.

    Otherwise, the player loses their bet.
-More information can be found on **Wikipedia’s Blackjack page**.
+More information can be found on [Wikipedia’s Blackjack page](https://en.wikipedia.org/wiki/Blackjack).

 ### Domain Model